Noise Levels in Seven Bar Ranch, Albuquerque, NM | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Seven Bar Ranch sounds about 73% louder than Eastern Seven Bar Ranch to the human ear, a 7.9 dBA gap.
+To the human ear, noise in central Seven Bar Ranch sounds about 47% louder than in northwestern Seven Bar Ranch, a 5.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?